jaun-van-heerden/xmpro-public-docs/docs/external content/Use Cases/Wind Turbine Perform.md

 Optimization Based on Wind Conditions:

 The wind details section, showing real-time wind speed and direction, is critical for adjusting turbine operations to maximize energy capture.
-This real-time data ensures turbines are optimally aligned with current wind conditions, enhancing energy production efficiency.
-Metrics: Wind speed (m/s) and direction (degrees).
+This real-time data ensures turbines are optimally aligned with current wind conditions, enhancing energy production efficiency.Metrics: Wind speed (m/s) and direction (degrees).

 Proactive Maintenance and Performance Alerts: